Continuing Education for Paraprofessionals in Healthcare, Education & Community Services

 Receive a certificate of completion for each workshop attended, along with CEU documentation to support your professional development records and credentialing requirements.

 Your continuing education should be as meaningful as the work you do.
 These workshops honor your experience while building your practice.
+Enroll in individual workshops or the full 12-course series — available now on our learning platform.